Facebook shuts hundreds of Russia-linked pages, accounts

 Gleicher said one network of 364 pages and accounts was linked to employees of Sputnik, a Russian state-run English-language news site.
 About 790,000 accounts followed one or more of the network's pages.
 The operation spent about $135,000 over six years for Facebook advertisements, which it paid for in euros, rubles and dollars.
 The most recent ad ran in January.

-Acting on a tip from U.S. law enforcement, Facebook shut another 148 pages, groups and accounts, including 41 on Instagram, that were part of a second network.
+Acting on a tip from U.S. law enforcement, Facebook shut another 148 pages, groups and accounts, including 41 on Instagram, that were part of a second network that spent $25,000 on ads in 2018, paid for in rubles.
 Gleicher said Facebook "identified some technical overlap with Russia-based activity we saw prior to the U.S. midterm elections, including behavior that shared characteristics with previous Internet Research Agency activity."

 The Internet Research Agency is a Russian troll farm indicted by U.S. Special Counsel Robert Mueller for its actions aimed at influencing the 2016 U.S. presidential election.